 Prenatal vitamins are formulated specifically to support women who are pregnant, trying to become pregnant, or who are breastfeeding.
 They almost always include nutrients like calcium, iron and folate since a woman’s need for these nutrients are heightened when she’s expecting.
 Folate is particularly important in the early weeks of pregnancy since it helps protect against neural tube defects like spina bifida, which can develop very early on in pregnancy—often before a woman even realizes she’s pregnant.

 For that reason, most doctors recommend women start taking prenatal vitamins and supplements even before conception.
 For all the details on the best time to take a prenatal, potential side effects and more, we caught up with Perelel Medical Co-Founder, Dr. Banafsheh Bayati, MD, OB/GYN, FACOG.
+Read her tips below.

 First, why is it important to take prenatal vitamins?